Want to start a conversation about women and work using the movies?

 Shefali Shah plays the lead in the short film 'Juice'. | Photo Credits: YouTube - Large Short Films

 In cinema, the working woman is often managing the twin axes of shame and pride.
-What is the work she is supposed to do?
+What is the women and work she is supposed to do?
 What is she not?

 We take two cinematic pieces- which focus on women and work – and bring them together to explore everything that makes us uncomfortable or happy, when we go out to work.